reqnroll/Reqnroll/CONTRIBUTING.md

 7. Push your topic branch up to your fork.

-8. [Open a Pull Request ](https://docs.github.com/articles/using-pull-requests/) with a clear title and description.
+8. [Open a Draft Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) with a clear title and description.

+9. Make sure the CI validation passes and all the changes you see in the "Files changed" tab was intentional.

+10. If everything is fine, mark your draft pull request [Ready for Review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request).

+11. Make the necessary code changed requested by the reviewers as new commits and push your branch again.

+   **IMPORTANT**: Once the review process has been started, do not apply rebase or force push on the branch, because the reviewers will need to review the entire change again (full review) instead of just reviewing the fixes.
+Don not worry about the commit structure, we will squash the changes to a single commit anyway.

-9. If you haven't updated your pull request for a while, you should consider rebasing on `main` and resolving any conflicts.
+12. If you haven't updated your pull request for a while, need to resolve a conflict, or require any new change from the `main`, merge the upstream `main` into your branch.
+Do not rebase your branch on `main` once the pull request has been reviewed.

 Some important notes to keep in mind:

-- _Never ever_ merge upstream `main` into your branches.
-You  should always `git rebase` on `main` to bring your changes up to date when  necessary.
+- By submitting a patch, you agree that your work will be licensed under the license used by the project.
+- If you have any large pull request in mind (e.g. Implementing features, refactoring code, etc), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
 - Do not send code style changes as pull requests like changing the indentation of some particular code snippet or how a function is called.
 Those will not be accepted as they pollute the repository history with non functional changes and are often based on personal preferences.
-- By submitting a patch, you agree that your work will be licensed under the license used by the project.
-- If you have any large pull request in mind (e.g. Implementing features, refactoring code, etc), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

 ## Building sources